DeltaDave12/readme-project/README.md

 Now we are ready to start coding our website !
 ## Making the PASTA website
 Do not forget to tell the computer that your are in HTML and to link the HTML and CSS files !
 Here is what I wrote for my website, try to keep the same structure and to make the same classes to understand the responsive part.
+The website is very simple because we want to demonstrate how to put responsive, not how to make a beautiful website.
+It's a simple recipe on how to make pasta !

 Basic HTML structure :
 ```HTML